Angel Calderon (critically) reviews big-name rankings

 To which the government will likely point to the $100m in payroll tax deferrals available to universities and its promise to guarantee $750m in new borrowings by NSW institutions (CMM June 9).

-Apart from its objective, the petition is memorable because it is expected to be the first e-petition put to state parliament, if it reaches the 20 000 signatory threshold.
+Apart from its objective, the petition is memorable because it is expected to be the first e-petition put to state parliament.
+If it reaches 20 000 signatories the Legislative Assembly will debate it.

 Another chance to leave La Trobe U